theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bw-cube/bw-cube-settings.md

 Defines the maximum number of rows in the result set.
 If the value is set to 0, the complete result set is fetched.

-You can use **Row Limit** to perform tests with a small amount of data by entering a row limit of e.g., 1000 (not 0).
+Enter a value, e.g. 1,000, for **Row Limit** to perform tests by extracting only a small amount of data.

 **Formatted Values** <br>
-If this option is active, the values of key figures are formatted as defined in the Query Designer e.g., scaling factor and number of decimal places.
+If this option is active, the values of key figures are formatted as defined in the BEx Query Designer e.g., scaling factor and number of decimal places.

 ### Automatic Slicing Dimension

-This option sets a dimension for an automatic slicing.
+This option sets a dimension that is used for automatic slicing.
-Slicing is the act of picking a subset of a cube by choosing a single value for one of its dimensions.
-Automatic slicing means that a loop is executed for each single value of the chosen slicing dimension (characteristic) to extract the result from BW.

-**Automatic Slicing Dimension** allows the extraction of a large amount of data (millions of records) from BW.
+Automatic slicing executes multiple smaller select statements instead of a single big select statement.
+Slicing happens based on the members of the selected slicing dimension.

+In a first step, all members of the selected slicing dimension are determined, taking into account filters and BEx variables.
+In the second step, the Xtract Cube components sequentially iterates through the list of determined members, each time adding the current member as a filter to the select statement.

+This way, out-of-memory-issues on the SAP side can be avoided.

+{: .box-note }
+**Note:**  Set an Automatic Slicing Dimension only for extractions that would otherwise run into out-of-memory issues on the SAP side.
+A suitable Slicing Dimension would contain an average amount of members, like 0COMP_CODE or 0CALMONTH.